eclipse-ibeji/ibeji/docs/tutorials/vehicle_model_tutorial.md

 Each sample DTDL file in the {repo-root-dir}/digital-twin-model/dtdl directory, begins with an interface at the top level.

+A suggested strategy for creating your in-vehicle digital twin model is to first determine the components and vehicle characteristics you want to include, followed by deciding the level of granularity you need for your in-vehicle digital twin model.

+For example, in our samples, we categorize HVAC and OBD separately.
+The `hvac.json` DTDL file contains all HVAC-related elements, while the `obd.json` DTDL file encompasses all OBD-related components.

 Let's consider the `hvac.json` DTDL file:
 ```json
 [